howdyai/botmetrics/README.md

 One-click deployment to Amazon AWS, Google Cloud and Microsoft Azure is coming soon!

+## Updating your Heroku installation

+1. Clone the repo to your local computer.
+2. Setup a Heroku git remote for your local instance `heroku git:remote -a <your-app-name>`
+3. For the first time, you will need to run `git push -f heroku master`
+4. For subsequent updates, run `git pull --rebase origin master && git push heroku master`
+5. Run `heroku run rake db:migrate` for database migrations that need to happen.

 ## Installation on your own Linux server

 1. Make sure you have Ruby 2.3.1 installed along with Rubygems (make